donsheehy/datastructures/docs/fullbook.md

 All the magic methods as well as the public iterators and string conversion are handled by the superclass.
 The subclass only has the parts that are specific to this implementation.

-The `HashMapping` class can also be rewritten this was as follows.
+The `HashMapping` class can also be rewritten as follows.

 ```python
 class HashMapping(Mapping):